 - Mr Kai-Li Cheng (University of Warwick)

-- Dr Marcel Lamoureux (Policy and Governance Research Institute)
+- Dr Marcel Lamoureux (Global Social Science Research Institute (GSSRI))

 - Awaiting details of this person